Pantheon_5th_20180821_DSC_0025

-I was lucky enough to find an apartment in the Latin Quarter of Paris this summer just a few blocks away from the Panthéon.
+I was lucky enough to find an apartment in the Latin Quarter of Paris this summer just a few blocks away from the exquisite Panthéon.

 This neoclassical monument was originally constructed as a church devoted to St. Genevieve at the request of King Louis XV in 1755.
-Its facade was modeled after the Panthéon in Rome.
-The dome of the Panthéon offers a view over all of Paris.
-It was designed by Jacques-Germain Soufflot and faces the “Rue Soufflot” which leads directly to the Jardin du Luxembourg.
+Construction of the Panthéon began in 1758.

 Today it functions as a mausoleum and holds the remains of distinguished French citizens.
 Most recently, I saw a memorial dedicated to the late Simone Veil, who will become the 5th woman in France to be buried there.